Pig Power: Creating Biogas and Renewable Energy

 - 3 tablespoons sugar

-anaerobic digestion: a sequence of processes by which microorganisms break down biodegradable material in the absence of oxygen
+anaerobic digestion: a series of biological processes in which microorganisms break down biodegradable material in the absence of oxygen.
+One of the end products is biogas

 biomass: plant or animal material used for energy production, or in various industrial processes as raw substance for a range of products